-When you’re browsing around the web to find SEO information you’ll no doubt come across a number of different articles and posts with a similar theme – ‘top tips’ for getting your SEO right, ‘five changes’ you can make to your on page SEO right now, and ‘best SEO strategies’ of 2012.
+When you’re browsing around the web to find SEO information you’ll no doubt come across a number of different articles and posts with a similar theme – ‘top tips’ for getting your SEO right, ‘five changes’ you can make to your on-page SEO right now, and ‘best SEO strategies.’
 All of these things can potentially help your site to get more traffic and to get higher in the SERPs as long as you’re reading the right advice, and there’s certainly a big demand for these kinds of articles.

 But the problem is, doing all the right things isn’t enough to guarantee success because doing some of the wrong things can be enough to ruin your chances of success.
 You need to know which good things you should do, but also which bad things you should avoid.
-Here we’ll look at those bad things so that you know what you need to avoid.
+Here we’ll look at bad SEO advice so that you know what you need to avoid.